Cultural Diversity in Aboriginal Art: It’s Not Just Dots

 When you turn on the TV, open a book, flick through a newspaper or browse the internet, it’s likely that if you encounter a story about Aboriginal people written by a non-Indigenous person, you’ll find yourself being bombarded by a range of unhelpful Aboriginal stereotypes.
 These are stereotypes that perpetuate the myth that the First Peoples of Australia were, and are mono-cultural. [pullquote-right]Aboriginal art is presented to the world by the Australian media in an uninformed, sloppy and alarmingly negligent manner.
 It is an overwhelming lack of care which provides a vehicle for the mono-culture stereotype to be perpetuated around the world. [/pullquote-right]That is to say – Aboriginal people in every part of the country are all part of one big group, with a single system of beliefs, laws, language and ways of living.
 This however is far from accurate.

 What are the first things that come to mind when you think about Aboriginal culture?
 Is it perhaps ‘dot paintings’, didgeridoos or boomerangs?
 If you answered yes to any of these, you might be surprised to learn that of these only boomerangs were historically found in all parts of Australia.
-Didgeridoos belong to northern Australia, whilst dot paintings are a relatively recent tradition from central Australia.
+Didgeridoos belong to northern Australia, whilst dot paintings are an ancient Central Australian art style, first transferred to canvas in the 1970’s, and introduced to the rest of Australian soon after.
 These differences are just scratching the surface, hence the problem we’re dealing with in the media, and in schools.

 Aboriginal art is presented to the world by the Australian media in an uninformed, sloppy and alarmingly negligent manner.
 It is an overwhelming lack of care which provides a vehicle for the mono-culture stereotype to be perpetuated around the world.
 It is also a major reason why Koori people throughout New South Wales and Victoria are more familiar with the art styles of other Aboriginal cultures, and have adopted them in place of our own.